How Long Should Your Free Trial Period Be?

 Your free trial should be as long as it takes to reach your “Aha!
 Moment” and perform the key actions to be considered “Activated”.
 14-30 days is the most common for B2B companies.
 Short free trials (7 days) are great for adding urgency to the buying process but are more likely to be used by B2C companies.

-If you have a complex product you may need longer trial periods but if your service is easy to use, your trial length should be shorter.
+If you have a complex product you may need longer trial periods but if your service is easy to use, you can go for a shorter trial period.

 Each company’s financial situation is different too.
 Some might have the funding to support a 60-day trial, so they know everything about their ideal users.